 Gastroscopy

-With a gastroscopy, a thin flexible tube will be put into your oesophagus (gullet or food pipe).
-This tube has a camera and a light attached to it, which lets your doctor see anything unusual inside your oesophagus, stomach or duodenum.
+A gastroscopy is a test in which a thin flexible tube is put into your oesophagus (gullet or food pipe).
+This tube has a camera and a light attached to it, which lets your doctor see anything unusual inside your oesophagus, stomach or duodenum (small bowel).

 Gastroscopy or endoscopy?